jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

 ### Concern modules testing

-And finally last but not least: concern modules testing using [rspec](http://rspec.info/).
+Finally, last but not least: concern modules testing using [rspec](http://rspec.info/).

 - <b> How do we test a controller module that affects all controllers?</b>
-- We must define a fake controller that inherits from ApiController and check that the behavior included by the tested module works as expected.
+- We must define a fake controller that inherits from ApiController and check that the behavior included by the target module works as expected.

 Here is an example: